ZainabKamel/NGS2-Project/README.md

 ```
 # QC for data after trimming
 ```
-we have checked the QC of all data we have downloaded (both the control and sample) after being trimmed by the previously mentioned method you can find the report uploaded for each control and sample file (ATTACHED ABOVE SCREENSHOT FOR EACH QC REPORT IN AFTER TRIMMING QC FILES)
+we have checked the QC of all data we have downloaded (both the control and sample) after being trimmed by the previously mentioned method. you can find the report uploaded for each control and sample file (ATTACHED ABOVE SCREENSHOT FOR EACH QC REPORT IN AFTER TRIMMING QC FILES)